NoeliaBel/NoeliaBel/README.md

+# Hello!
+I'm Noelia.
+It's nice to meet you!

 - 👋 Hi, I’m @NoeliaBel
 - 👩🏻‍💻 I’m interested in data analysis, machine learning, and discovering insights from complex datasets.
 - 🌱 I’m currently learning advanced Python techniques, data visualization, and deep learning frameworks like TensorFlow and PyTorch.